 So you’ll be dealing with a user base that’s spread across multiple continents, you understand the importance of keeping your performance in good standing regardless of the user location and you even understand what you need to look for.
 All there’s left is the “how” part.

-In the past few years, the popularity of RUM (real user monitoring) tools grew exponentially as a byproduct of the increased number of companies that took their services and products globally.
+In the past few years, the popularity of real user monitoring (RUM or end user exprience monitoring) tools grew exponentially as a byproduct of the increased number of companies that took their services and products globally.
 An ever-growing need to monitor and understand user behavior led to a lot of monitoring companies switching from just monitoring server resources to looking at how users experience the website.

 This is where Sematext Experience comes into play.
-It’s a RUM solution that provides insightful data about how your webapp is performing in all the different corners of the world by measuring data in real-time directly from your users.
+It’s a real user monitoring tool that provides insightful data about how your webapp is performing in all the different corners of the world by measuring data in real-time directly from your users.

 The tool offers a real-time overview of your users’ interactions with the website, allowing you to pinpoint exactly where your system is underperforming.